-The park, located outside of the Tucson, is named after the giant saguaro cactus, which is found in abundance throughout the area.
+The park, located outside of Tucson, is named after the giant saguaro cactus, which is found in abundance throughout the area.
 Several scenic trails and drives lead through spectacular views and sites where petroglyphs can be found.

 This park, named for the former president who once resided on these lands, is located in western North Dakota.
 It constitutes three distinct and unconnected sections.
 Abundant wildlife include bison, elk and prairie dogs.